Bookworm or not, it seems almost everybody is a fan of half-blood wizard Harry Potter.

 Harry has to leave his mates behind for the three Triwizard sections of the game.

-These sections include a breathless broomstick race against a fire-spewing dragon and battling merpeople and grindylows under the Black Lake.
+These include a breathless broomstick race against a fire-spewing dragon and battling Merpeople and Grindylows under the Black Lake.
 And all this is on the way to rescuing Ron and Gabrielle in a climactic, and visually stunning, labyrinth level.

 Phew, as if exams, acne and awkward crushes weren't enough, eh?